USDevOps/mywechat-slack-group/guidelines/README.md

 **General Guidelines For Everyone.**

-1. When you ask questions or start sharing to one channel, keep it relevant to the specific channel.
+1. Keep it relevant to the specific channel.

+Check the channel name, before you ask questions or start sharing there.

 ```
   TODO: add a bad example
 ```